PlutoLang/plutolang.github.io/docs/Getting Started.md

 sun plutoc
 ```

-Binaries will be placed in the `src/` directory.
+The binaries will be placed in the `src/` directory.

 If you wish to use Pluto as a static library in your own projects, simply add the following to your project's .sun file:
 ```